 In the video below, land contaminated with herbicide is visible at intervals, especially on a path between vineyards, shown at 2 minutes 42 seconds.
 Such devastation of the soil and the natural environment is an ecological disaster.
 Contrary to commonly held belief, the herbicide spreads through the air when it's sprayed, through the soil, and through underground water, of which there is a lot on Hvar.
 It lasts in the soil too.
 And it penetrates all the plants it is in contact with.
 That's why glyphosate, currently the most widely used herbicide ingredient on this planet, is found in the animal and human food chains.

 Chemical pesticides have no part in Hvar's historical traditional assets.
-The widespread use of chemical pesticides in the Stari Grad Plain, (as all over Hvar Island), surely undermines the basis for including it in the UNESCO listing.
+The widespread use of chemical pesticides in the Stari Grad Plain, (as all over Hvar Island), undermines the basis for including it in the UNESCO listing.
 This holds true for Hvar's inclusion with the Mediterranean Diet.
-The true heritage of the island lies in organic agriculture.
+The real heritage of the island lies in organic agriculture.
 That is what people expect when they come to a place which has been put on the international map as a prized heritage.
 The few organic farmers on the Stari Grad Plain are showing the way: it can be done!
 Chemical pesticide users need to wise up and follow suit.
 The various authorities responsible for Hvar's environment and heritage should be encouraging organic agriculture in every possible way.
 Only then will Hvar's Stari Grad Plain and Mediterranean Diet once again truly deserve their places on the UNESCO lists.

 © Vivian Grisogono MA(Oxon) 2016